Bumble Inc. (BMBL) upgraded Issued by Wall Street Gurus

-Bumble Inc. (NASDAQ:BMBL) went down by -6.08% from its latest closing price compared to the recent 1-year high of $84.80.
-The company’s stock price has collected -8.17% of loss in the last five trading sessions.
-MarketWatch.com reported 5 hours ago that Bumble shares sink despite beating revenue estimates
+Bumble Inc. (NASDAQ:BMBL) went down by -5.21% from its latest closing price compared to the recent 1-year high of $84.80.
+The company’s stock price has collected -29.71% of loss in the last five trading sessions.
+Press Release reported on 11/11/21 that Bumble Inc. to Participate in Upcoming Virtual Investor Conferences

 Is It Worth Investing in Bumble Inc. (NASDAQ :BMBL) Right Now?